 Today I have a very special guest on the blog.
-New author and former class-mate of mine, Graham Taylor has spared a few minutes to chat to the blog.
+Former class-mate of mine, Graham Taylor has spared a few minutes to chat to the blog.
 Enjoy.

 Tell us how you got into writing.

 Writing has always been an interest of mine, even going back to my school days.
 I think I had quite an active imagination acting out stories with my toy soldiers & Star Wars figures and when I got a little older I started writing some of them down.